1 Data privacy means mutual trust at SPITCH

 3.2 Data processing upon conclusion of a contract

-Whenever you register for an Account at SPITCH and/or enter into a further contract with us, we shall process the data necessary for concluding the contract, for its performance, or for terminating the contract with you.
+Whenever you register for an Account at SPITCH and/or enter into a further contract with us, we shall process the data necessary for entering into the contract with you, for its performance, or for terminating it.

 This includes the following data: